Lucius Fox: Family life

 With his wife Tanya, Lucius has several children, all introduced in the comics at different stages over the years.
+His youngest daughter, Tiffany, was first shown in Batman #308 (1979), but was not substantially explored until 2011's The New 52 reboot of DC's continuity, which reintroduced her along with her siblings in Batwing #22.
+The alternative future story shown in Batgirl: Futures End (2014) shows Tiffany grows up to be a gifted protege of Barbara Gordon, becoming one of several women to use the Batgirl moniker, with a pink-accented Batsuit.

 Fox's daughter Tam is introduced in Red Robin.
 Her father sends her to personally locate Tim Drake, only to discover his secret identity as Red Robin and become involved in his conflicts with the League of Assassins.
 For a time it was believed Fox was dead, but this was a ruse to help combat his enemies.
 It is believed that learning Drake's secrets has led Tam Fox to realize that Bruce Wayne is Batman.
 However, she apparently did not report her findings to her father.

-Fox's youngest daughter, Tiffany, was first shown in Batman #308 (1979), but was not substantially explored until 2011's The New 52 reboot of DC's continuity, which reintroduced her along with her siblings in Batwing #22.
-The alternative future story shown in Batgirl: Futures End (2014) shows Tiffany grows up to be a gifted protege of Barbara Gordon, becoming one of several women to use the Batgirl moniker, with a pink-accented Batsuit.

 Prior to The New 52, Lucius had a son named Timothy whose occasional delinquency embarrassed his father.
-Tim, now calling himself 'Jace' returns in the Infinite Frontier miniseries The Next Batman: Second Son.
+Tim, now calling himself 'Jace', returns in the Infinite Frontier miniseries The Next Batman: Second Son.

 Lucius also has a son named Lucas "Luke" Fox, introduced in the New 52 continuity, who is an intellectual prodigy and mixed martial artist and who, unbeknownst to his father, was selected and trained by Bruce Wayne to become the vigilante known as Batwing using a high-tech Batsuit designed by his father.
 Both Luke and his predecessor as Batwing, David Zavimbe, are agents of the international crime-fighting organization Batman Incorporated.